Buffalo Sabres Only Option: Rebuild Through the Draft

 Regardless of the Buffalo Sabres 3-2 overtime win against the Detroit Red Wings last night, their long history of losing has made playing in Buffalo impossible.
 There’s not a whole lot of players who would set foot in that city and no one can blame them — for years they’ve been among the league’s worst teams.
 Although many efforts have been made to revitalize the club for a very long time, this year marks the start of yet another rebuild.

-But no quick rebuild ever works unless you’re name is Mike Babcock.
+But no quick rebuild ever works unless your name is Mike Babcock.

 The Sabres’ newest general manager Jason Botterill, newest head coach Phil Housley, and brand new scouting department have a ton of work to do.
-By the end of next season, 17 of their 23-man roster will have become restricted or unrestricted free agents and one of the biggest and most important things Botterill will be tasked with this year and next is finding 17 players to put on his roster — whether that means re-signing a few, drafting as many as he can or trading for even more.
-Yes, its surprising that nothing has happened since their arrival but who can blame them?
+By the end of next season, 19 of their 25-man roster will have become restricted or unrestricted free agents and one of the biggest and most important things Botterill will be tasked with this year and next is finding 19 players to put on his roster — whether that means re-signing a few, drafting as many as he can or trading for even more.
+Yes, its surprising that nothing has happened since their arrival, but who can blame them?
 They don’t have much to work with.

 Not only will the new management staff need an eye for talent – something the organization has historically failed at, they’ll also need to negotiate trades with at least some success and that’s going to be challenging due to the team’s lack of scoring.
 Unless they can make some trades happen, their rebuild will be a slow one.